-The Perez-School Shows that the DNA is Fractal at DNA, Codon- and Full Chromosome Set and Whole Genome Levels
+3.3.3.
+The Perez-school shows that the DNA is Fractal at DNA, Codon- and Full Chromosome Set and whole Genome Levels

-The Perez-school of study of recursive systems was interdisciplinary (Perez 2011b) and showed first results in 1988 (Perez 1988a, 1991).
-The fractal nature of A, T, C, and G coding or noncoding nucleotide sequences, chromosomes and genomes was evidenced over two decades (see review Perez 2011a).
-Details, for example, Perez (1991) and Marcer (1992) are comprised in two books (Perez 1997, 2009a).
-The results spanning from recursive studies through DNA and full genome analysis, including full set of chromosome levels, Perez (2008) is likely to be a serious candidate to the measure of "Abstract DNA Roughness" as proposed in section "Public Domain Agenda in Industrialization of Genomics: Local and Global Fractal Dimension as a Standard Definition for Optimally Distinguishing Cancerous and Control Genomes Based on Their Abstract Measure of "Roughness"."
+The Perez-school of study of recursive systems was interdisciplinary [Perez 2011b] and showed first results in 1988 [Perez 1988a and 1991].
+The fractal nature of A, T, C and G coding or non-coding nucleotide sequences, chromosomes and genomes was evidenced over two decades, see review Perez [2011a].
+Details, e.g. Perez [1991] and Marcer [1992] are comprised in two books; Perez [1997 and [2009a].
+The results spanning from recursive studies through DNA and full genome analysis, including full set of chromosome levels, Perez [2008] are likely to be a serious candidate to the measure of "Abstract DNA Roughness" as proposed in Section 5.2.

-Fractals to DNA Numerical Decoding: Toward the Golden Ratio

-"Small is beautiful."
-Inspired by the recursive "Game of Life" (Gardner 1970) using the largest computers in the time a cellular automata a large random 0/1 cell populations was run in 1988 (Perez 1988a and 2009b).
-After 110 parallel network iterations, with a recursive single-line code, a "clown" pattern (see Panel 1 of Fig. 61.5) emerged from the small seven cells "U" (see upper left corner of Panel 1 of Fig. 61.5 from Perez (1988a)).
-A strong illustration of " small is beautiful " is the discovery of a predictive formula of the Mendeleev's Elements periodic table architecture (Perez 2009a, b).
+3.3.1.
+Fractals to DNA numerical decoding: towards the Golden ratio.
+"Small is beautiful".
+Inspired by the recursive "Game of Life"; Gardner [1970] using the largest computers in the time a cellular automata a large random 0/1 cell populations was run in 1988 [Perez 1988a and 20089b.
+After 110 parallel network iterations, with a recursive single-line code, a "clown" pattern (see Panel 1 of Fig. 5) emerged from the small 7 cells "U" (see upper left corner of Panel 1 of Fig. 5 from Perez [1988a]).
+A strong illustration of " small is beautiful " is the discovery of a predictive formula of the Mendeleev's Elements periodic table architecture, Perez [2009a and 2009c].